 Tight or Overactive Pelvic Floor Muscles

-Learning how to relax your pelvic floor and abdominal muscles can help relieve your pelvic pain.
+- Relaxation techniques: Learning to relax your pelvic floor and abdominal muscles can help reduce pelvic pain.

 Before and After Gynaecology Surgery

-If you need physiotherapy follow up after your surgery, please discuss this with your consultant or GP, who can refer you to the GGC Pelvic Health Team.
+If you need physiotherapy after your surgery, speak with your consultant or GP, who can refer you to the GGC Pelvic Health Team.

 Before and After Prostate Surgery

-- education on pelvic floor muscle exercises and training to help manage likely urinary incontinence after surgery
+- Education on pelvic floor muscle exercises to help manage likely urinary incontinence after surgery

-- advice to maximise your recovery and return you to normal activity levels
+- Guidance to support your recovery and help you return to normal activity levels

 How to Access the Service